phunanon/Insitux/README.md

 (* 10 10 10) => 1000
 (/ 10 3)     => 3.333333

-;Various arithmetic functions which take one argument only (inc 100)    => 101
+;Various arithmetic and logic functions which take one argument only (inc 100)    => 101
 (dec 50)     => 49
 (abs -123)   => 123